thenexthub/Codira/docs/WeakReferences.md

 ### `weak`-Capable Types

-Swift reference types can naturally be made to support any kind of semantics, and I\'m taking it on faith that we could enhance ObjC objects to support whatever extended semantics we want.
-There are, however, certain Swift value types which have reference-like semantics that it could be useful to extend `weak` (and/or `unowned`) to:
+Codira reference types can naturally be made to support any kind of semantics, and I\'m taking it on faith that we could enhance ObjC objects to support whatever extended semantics we want.
+There are, however, certain Codira value types which have reference-like semantics that it could be useful to extend `weak` (and/or `unowned`) to:

 -   Being able to conveniently form an optional back-reference seems